 Nordic equipment is not permitted above the Base Lodge.

-All uphill skiers and riders are required to have a valid season pass or day ticket.
+All uphill skiers and riders are required to have a valid season pass or day ticket, even when hiking in Burnt.
 If you do not intend to ride a lift at any point during the day, you can purchase an Uphill Access day ticket or an Uphill Access Season Pass.
 Both are available to purchase online at the links below, or in person at any ticket window.